Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Discussion

 \section{Discussion}

 It has been shown that \smc is an effective Monte Carlo method for Bayesian inference for the purpose of model comparison.
-Three approaches have been outlined and investigated in several illustrative applications including the challenging scenarios of nonlinear \ode models and \pet compartmental systems.
+Three approaches have been outlined and investigated in several challenging scenarios.
 The proposed strategy is always competitive and often substantially outperforms the state of the art in this area.

-It has been demonstrated that it is possible to use the \smc algorithms to estimate the model probabilities directly (\smcone), or through individual model evidence (\smctwo), or pair-wise relative evidence (\smcthree).
-In addition, both \smctwo and \smcthree algorithms can be coupled with the path sampling estimator.

-Among the three approaches, \smcone is applicable to very general settings.
+Among the three approaches developed, \smcone is applicable to very general settings.
 It can provide a robust alternative to \rjmcmc when inference on a countable collection of models is required (and could be readily combined with the approach of \cite{Jasra:2008bb} at the expense of a little additional implementation effort).
 However, like all Monte Carlo methods involving between model moves, it can be difficult to design efficient algorithms in practice.
 The \smcthree algorithm is conceptually appealing.
-However, the existence of a suitable sequence of distributions between two posterior distributions may not be obvious.
+However, specifying a suitable sequence of distributions between two posterior distributions is challeging.

-The \smctwo algorithm, which only involves within-model simulation, is most straightforward to implement in many interesting problems.
-It has been shown to be exceedingly robust in many settings.
+The \smctwo algorithm, which only involves within-model simulation, is most straightforward to implement in many interesting problems and has been shown to be exceedingly robust in many settings.
 As it depends largely upon a collection of within-model \mcmc moves, any existing \mcmc algorithms can be reused in the \smctwo framework.
 However, much less tuning is required because the algorithm is fundamentally less sensitive to the mixing of the Markov kernel and it is possible to implement effective adaptive strategies at little computational cost.
-With adaptive placement of the intermediate distributions and specification of the \mcmc kernel proposals, it provides a robust and essentially automatic model comparison method.
+With adaptive placement of the intermediate distributions and specification of the \mcmc kernel proposals, it provides a robust and nearly automatic model comparison method.